mongodb/support-tools/fix_iso-8859-1_strings/README.md

 > python3 detection.py
 Document with _id 66d161042719006a01c1b10f in myProject.documents needs fixing

+Note that this will scan all documents in all databases and collections and should only be done as a scheduled maintenance activity.
 If you require assistance with the proposed processes for detecting incorrectly encoded documents please contact MongoDB Support.